 Martin explained that content is king.
-The content in a webpage has to be relevant with what a user wants.
+The content in a webpage has to be relevant to what a user wants.
 When a user is googling something, they have to use specific words on the search box.
 What they want to know is directly related to their question.
-So the first web-page user clicks on is the one with a title with specific words with their question.
+So the first web page user clicks on is the one with a title with specific words with their question.

 Some of the queries are not specific; instead, they are topics.
 A topic can be a broad subject.
 Thus Google ranks web pages differently.